Robot vacuums save a lot of time and effort especially if you have kids and/or pets. But sometimes they can be frustrating.

-This one is pretty common with many robot vacuums including premium Roomba models.
+Charging problems are pretty common with many robot vacuums – including premium Roomba models.

 Cleaning the contacts with a dry cloth should solve the problem.
-If it doesn’t work try using an abrasive pad or steel wool.
+If that doesn’t work try using an abrasive pad or steel wool.

 Robot Vacuum Not Docking

 Most robot vacuums come with an auto-recharge feature.
 When the battery gets low during vacuuming they can automatically find their way to the charging dock.

 If your robot vacuum can’t seem to find the dock and keeps wandering around until the battery dies or it gets stuck, it could just be a quality problem that you can’t do much about.

 But before you blame the manufacturer make sure you’ve positioned the charging dock properly.
 If the dock is on a rug, a dark floor, near the stairs or under furniture, it will make it more difficult for the robot vacuum to dock.

 The dock should be placed on a hard flat floor in an open area with adequate clearance from the walls and any furniture.